DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

 person = Lna::Person.create!(full_name: 'Jane Doe', given_name: 'Jane', family_name: 'Doe', primary_org: org)
 ```

-Now, add a membership to person:
+Now, add a membership to the person:

 ``` ruby

 membership = Lna::Membership.create!(title: 'Chair of the Department', begin_date: Date.today, organization: org, person: person)
 ```

-Now, add an account to person:
+Now, add an account to the person:

 ``` ruby
 account = Lna::Account.create!(title: 'Dartmouth', account_name: 'd0000a', account_service_homepage: 'dartmouth.edu', account_holder: person)

 ```

-Now, add a document(work) to a person's collection"
+Now, add a document(work) to a person's collection:

 ``` ruby
 doc = Lna::Collection::Document.create!(collection: person.collections.first, title: 'Unicorns and Magic', author_list: ['Jane Doe'])
 ```

 ### 10. Checkout the API
 At <http://localhost:3000/persons.jsonld> you should see a record for the person you created.
-If append `.jsonld` to the URI listed as the @id and visit the webpage you should see the membership and the account you just created for this person.
+If you append `.jsonld` to the URI listed as the `@id` and visit the webpage you should see the membership and the account you just created for this person.
+An example is shown below:

 ``` json
 {